damiankaczkowski/clone-svn2svn/README.md

 ## Options

-*--src-revision*  revision in the source repo
+*--src-revision*  revision range in the source repo

-*--dst-revision*  revision in the destination repo
+*--dst-revision*  revision range in the destination repo

 This allows revision ranges for partial/cauterized history to be supported.
 $NUMBER, $NUMBER1:$NUMBER2 (numeric ranges), $NUMBER:HEAD, and BASE:$NUMBER